-How to choose the right baby thermometer for your baby?
+How to choose the right thermometer

-From forehead strips to the styles that take your baby’s temperature through the ear, the choice of baby thermometers on the market can be overwhelming.
+The choice of baby thermometers on the market can be overwhelming.
 Here’s a run-down of the different options available:

 - In-ear thermometers: You’ll notice most doctors use a digital in-ear thermometer to take babies’ temperatures — this is because it is quick and painless, whilst giving an accurate representation of body temperature.